nasa/nos3/docs/wiki/Scenario_Controlling_ADCS_During_Science.md

 This scenario was developed to demonstrate how to adapt an existing mission to changing science goals, with the specific example of a request for a different pointing routine during Science Mode.

+This scenario was last updated on 5/7/25 and leveraged the `dev` branch at the time [53d4627].

 ## Learning Goals
 By the end of this scenario you should be able to:
 - Understanding how to plan effectively before making changes to ensure you